Frequently Asked Questions

 Q: So how much can I win?

 A: Lots!
 Check our "Stats & Scholarships" page for current and career scholarship charts.
 We have hundreds of bowlers with at least $1,000 in scholarships.
-We award an average of over $1,500 per tournament, and awarded over $250,000 in scholarships last year alone.
+We award an average of over $1,800 per tournament, and awarded over $150,000 in scholarships last year alone, even through covid restrictions.
 True, we're not cheap to bowl in, but we also believe we award more scholarship money per bowler dollar spent than any other junior bowling organization IN THE WORLD.
 So get in on the fun, and get your piece!

 Q: What lane conditions are used?